57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 }
 ```

 Tests reveal that a simple `msg!` statement consumes 226 CU.
-Adding a loop that runs once increases the CU consumption to 527 CU, while running the loop twice raises it to 934 CU.
+Adding a loop that runs once increases the CU consumption to 527 CU while running the loop twice raises it to 934 CU.
 From this, we can deduce the following:

 - Initializing a loop costs approximately **301 CU** (527 - 226).
 - Each iteration costs about **181 CU** (934 - 2×226 - 301).